 “New York City is one of the most diverse cities in the country, and social research has demonstrated time and again that racially and economically diverse schools improve educational outcomes for all our children,” said Maya Wiley, Chair of the Civilian Complaint Review Board and Professor of Urban Policy and Management at the New School, and School Diversity Advisory Group Chair .
 “The School Diversity Advisory Group represents an important step in a ground-up approach to strengthen public education in New York City and I'm proud to be a part of it.”

 “The creation of the School Diversity Advisory Group is an important next step reflecting this administration’s commitment to school diversity and equity,” said Hazel Dukes, President of the NAACP New York State Conference, and School Diversity Advisory Group Chair .
 “I am excited to lead the work alongside Maya Wiley and José Calderón, and I believe we are in a unique position to positively impact the education and long-term success of New York City students and their families.”

 “Public education is the path to opportunity for our children, and making our classrooms more diverse and inclusive is critical for delivering on its promise,” said José Calderón, President of the Hispanic Federation and School Diversity Advisory Group Chair .
 “The work of the School Diversity Advisory Group has tremendous potential to impact 1.1 million students, and support action around school diversity not just in New York City, but nationwide.”

-For more information, Equity and Excellence for All: Diversity in New York City Public Schools is available online at schools.nyc.gov/diversity, and letters about this plan are being backpacked home to all families of New York City public school students this week.
-Families and community members may also email email@example.com with questions, comments or ideas.
+For more information, Equity and Excellence for All: Diversity in New York City Public Schools is available online in in the diversity section, and letters about this plan are being backpacked home to all families of New York City public school students this week.
+Families and community members may also email firstname.lastname@example.org with questions, comments or ideas.